Antibiotics 2026—Advances in Antimicrobial Action and Resistance

 In-Person Registration

 The conference will be held fully in person; it is not possible to participate online.
-The registration fee includes attendance at all conference sessions, morning/afternoon coffee breaks, lunches, a conference bag, and a program book.
+The registration fee includes attendance at all conference sessions, morning/afternoon coffee breaks, lunches and a conference bag.
 Participation in the conference is considered final only once the registration fees have been paid.
 The number of participants is limited: once the number of paid registrations reaches the maximum number of participants, unpaid registrations will be canceled.

 When registering, please provide us with your institutional email address.
 This will accelerate the registration process.